clamstew/jods/docs/docs/playwright-screenshots.md

 For example:

+- `homepage-light-20240615-134527.png`
+- `homepage-dark-20240615-134527.png`
+- `api-reference-light-20240615-134527.png`
-- Standard files:
+- `api-reference-dark-20240615-134527.png`

+The original baseline images (without timestamps) are preserved for reference:

 - `homepage-light.png`
 - `homepage-dark.png`
 - `api-reference-light.png`
 - `api-reference-dark.png`

-- Timestamped files:
-  - `homepage-light-20240615-134527.png`
-  - `homepage-dark-20240615-134527.png`
-  - `api-reference-light-20240615-134527.png`
-  - `api-reference-dark-20240615-134527.png`

-The timestamped files allow you to track design changes over time and compare different versions without overwriting previous screenshots.
+This approach allows you to track design changes over time and compare new versions with the original baseline without overwriting important reference images.

 ## 🔧 How It Works